seqweb/.github/profile/README.md

 - SeqWeb is in active development with core infrastructure, architecture and ontology design and implementation underway.

 - SeqWeb is seeking interested potential early collaborators, academic partners, and supporters.

+For more info, please see the [SeqWeb website](https://www.seqweb.org/)